 Rachel's Question: We are planning to divorce and have agreed on which financial obligations we will each be responsible for.
 We will have a legal agreement on who pays what.
 To protect myself for the future, I want to know if he defaults on a payment or declares bankruptcy, will this affect me if we have clearly separated all of our financial matters.

 Brette's Answer: It depends how exactly he takes over the debts.
 If your name is completely removed from everything, you're not liable.
 If, however, the court simply says he has responsibility for the debts and your name remains on the account, yes, the creditors could come after you.
 The best way for you to protect yourself is to make sure that debt is refinanced into single debt with his name only.

-Lynne's Question: It was ordered that joint marital indebtedness, shall be equally shared by the parties if collection is pursued.
-And ordered that if either party files bankruptcy in an attempt to discharge a debt, then the other party shall be entitled to an immediate award of alimony in the amount for which the party would then be responsible to pay as a means of indemnification for said debt.
-My ex-husband filed bankruptcy now the debtor is coming to collect the full amount from me.
+Lynne's Question: It was ordered that joint marital indebtedness shall be equally shared by the parties if collection is pursued.
+It was also ordered that if either party files bankruptcy in an attempt to discharge a debt, then the other party shall be entitled to an immediate award of alimony in the amount for which the party would then be responsible to pay as a means of indemnification for said debt.
+My ex-husband filed bankruptcy and now the debtor is coming to collect the full amount from me.
 I just filed a motion to enforce the judgment.
 Am I handling this the right way?

 Brette's Answer: It sounds like you're handling this the right way.
 The order is clear and the court will likely enforce it.

 Sheila's Question: My ex-husband agreed in our divorce to make payments on a credit card in my name that he used while we were married.
 He has not made a payment in 3 months.
 He has now declared bankruptcy.
 Is he in contempt?

 Brette's Answer: Property settlements are not dischargeable in bankruptcy, so you can still seek redress from him for these payments. » Return to top